murray1978/A6502/Src/README.md

 # The Source (inital comments)
-Four source files, wozmon.asm, wozaci.asm, 6502mon.asm and 6502aci.asm
+  Four source files, wozmon.asm, wozaci.asm, 6502mon.asm and 6502aci.asm (yet to be produced).

+### The Bin file
+  Currently I have 6502mon.bin, it works but there is an issue with hex values.

 ### Wozmon and 6502mon differences.
   Added initalisation code for 8251a.